 Equality issues in making a complaint

-We will make all reasonable efforts to ensure that Owners with particular needs, such as physical or sensory impairment or learning disabilities, and Owners who are less familiar with English, have full access to the complaints process.
+We will make all reasonable efforts to ensure that Owners and Occupiers with particular needs, such as physical or sensory impairment or learning disabilities, and Owners or Occupiers who are less familiar with English, have full access to the complaints process.
 Correspondence and other written information may be provided in large print and, in some circumstances, we will offer face-to-face support or advocacy to those who may need help in making their complaint.
-ERL encourages Owners to seek support from friends, family and other representatives.
+ERL encourages Owners and Occupiers to seek support from friends, family and other representatives.